usnistgov/ndn-dpdk/iface/ethface/README.md

 * If a VXLAN face has multiple RX queues, NDNLPv2 reassembly works only if all fragments of a network layer packets are sent with the same UDP source port number.
   NDN-DPDK send path and the VXLAN driver in the Linux kernel both fulfill this requirement.

+## More on GTP-U Tunnel Face

+The GTP-U tunnel face is designed to work with IPv4 session type.
+The overall packet structure is as follows:

+1. Outer Ethernet header.
+2. Outer VLAN header (optional).
+3. Outer IPv4 or IPv6 header.
+4. Outer UDP header.
+5. GTPv1 header.
+6. Inner IPv4 header.
+7. Inner UDP header.
+8. NDNLPv2 packet.